In a Perfect World...: Singles

 The next single "Knock You Down", featuring Kanye West and Ne-Yo became Hilson's highest charting worldwide release as a lead singer and also her longest charting single.
 The video was premiered on March 23, 2009, on Ne-Yo's official YouTube channel.
 The single is Hilson's best solo release to date reaching number three on the Billboard Hot 100 and number one on the US R&B/Hip-Hop chart.
 It has already been released as the second single in Europe and so reached number five on the UK Top 40 and number 2 on the UK R&B Chart.
-The song "Change Me", featuring Akon, was sent to US urban radio on October 12, 2009 Make Love was sent to radio on June 21, 2009.
+The song "Change Me", featuring Akon, was sent to US rhythmic radio on October 12, 2009 Make Love was sent to radio on June 21, 2009.

 "Slow Dance" is the fifth single (not released in Australia) from the album.
 Two videos were shot, one in July 2009 with director Paul Hunter, and one in August 2009 with director Chris Robinson.
 The original music video has since been released.
 Since July 13, 2009, the single has been serviced to both Rhythmic and Urban radio stations in the US, but has yet to make any impact on the charts.

 "I Like" is a song recorded in 2009 and added to the German re-release of the album, In a Perfect World..
 I Like Edition.
 It was released as the third single in Europe (sixth overall), and appears on the soundtrack to the German film Zweiohrküken.
 It was released in the UK on March 29, 2010.
 It was released as the fifth single in Australia on November 25, 2009.